thejohncotton/jstraining/README.md

 Now that we have our remote connected we can push our changes by typing `git push origin master`

+Now refresh github and see your files update.

+---
+### gitignore

+We don't always want to track everything (like secret keys or environment specific folder).
+With cloud9 we have a hidden directory called `.c9` You'll notice this in your repo, but it's hidden in the directory on cloud9.
+To see this in c9 type `ls -a` in the CLI.

+We can simply create an ignore file called gitignore by typing `touch gitignore` and adding the following to ignore this directory.

+`/.c9`

+Which will tell git not to track this folder.

 ---
 ## Deployment